 Ear infections are a common problem, especially for children, but can also occur in adults.
 If you are experiencing frequent ear infections, a structural issue within your ear, nose, or throat may be the reason.
-Expert otolaryngologist Ryan Vaughn, MD, and his team at Exhale Sinus and Facial Pain Center located in Schaumburg, Illinois, can evaluate your ears, nose, and throat to determine what may be the cause of your frequent ear infections.
-For an appointment, call Exhale Sinus and Facial Pain Center or request an appointment online today.
+Expert otolaryngologist Ryan Vaughn, MD, and his team at Exhale Sinus, TMJ, Headache & Sleep located in Schaumburg, Illinois, can evaluate your ears, nose, and throat to determine what may be the cause of your frequent ear infections.
+For an appointment, call Exhale Sinus, TMJ, Headache & Sleep or request an appointment online today.

 Ear Infections Q & A